-For the second two types of WLAN equipment, special attention is need with the ethernet cable goes between the tower and POE injector or switch.
-Shielded, UV resistant cable is a requirement.
+For the second two types of WLAN equipment, special attention is needed with the ethernet cable that goes between the tower and POE injector or switch.
+Shielded, UV-resistant cable is a requirement.
 On an AM tower, the shielded cable must also be run inside a metal conduit.
 Due to the skin effect, the metal conduit will keep most of the RF away from the ethernet cable.
 Crossing a base insulator of a series excited tower presents a special problem.

-In all cases where CAT 5 or 6 cable is used on a tower, it must be shielded and the proper shielded connectors must be used.
+In all cases where CAT 5 or 6 cable is used on a tower, it must be shielded and the properly shielded connectors must be used.
 In addition, whatever is injecting power into the cable, ether POE injector or POE switch must be very well grounded.
 The connector on the shielded Cat5 or 6 cable must be properly applied to ensure the shield is grounded.
-A good video from Ubiquiti, which makes TOUGHCable, on application of connectors to shielded Cat5 cable is here:

 In addition to that, some type of surge suppressor at the base of the tower is also needed.
 Tramstector makes several products to protect low voltage data circuits.